How Timber Is Measured: A Practical Guide for Buyers and Builders

 Timber is sold and specified using several different measurement systems, depending on country, timber type, and end use.
 This often leads to confusion when estimating quantities, costs, and waste.

 This guide explains the most common ways timber is measured, from board feet and cubic meters to linear measurements and nominal sizes, using clear examples you can apply immediately.
+We'll also touch on why those measurements sometimes feel a bit approximate once the wood's in your hands—a frustration many of us have faced when a stack doesn't quite tally with the plans.

 Why Timber Measurement Matters